jonathb/spanish-olamundo/1_spanish.md

 - If I had had more time, I would have learned  spanish in Barcelona

 = Si hubiera tenido más tiempo, habría aprendido español en Barcelona

+###  Perfect conditional mostly appears as * habría *

+- all conditionals except 1 single TODO FINISH

 ### Conditional with no explicit "if-clause" ..